 - Norwegian: $20.00 per person per day

-On a 7-night cruise, gratuities add $112–140 per person — $224–280 for a couple.
-These fees cover your cabin steward, dining room waitstaff, and behind-the-scenes crew.
-Some cruise lines bundle gratuities into promotional fares or upgraded pricing tiers, so check whether the price you see already covers them.
+On a 7-night cruise, gratuities add $112–140 per person ($224–280 for a couple).
+These cover your cabin steward, dining waitstaff, and behind-the-scenes crew.
+Some lines bundle gratuities into promotional fares — check the fine print.

 Specialty Dining

-Most ships have 5–15 specialty restaurants beyond the included main dining room and buffet.
-These carry a surcharge, typically $25–60 per person for dinner and $15–30 for lunch or brunch.
-On some ships, the specialty restaurants are genuinely excellent — steak houses, sushi bars, French bistros — and worth the splurge at least once.
+Most ships have 5–15 specialty restaurants beyond the included main dining and buffet.
+Surcharge: $25–60 per person for dinner, $15–30 for lunch or brunch.
+On some ships, the specialty restaurants are genuinely excellent — steak houses, sushi bars, French bistros — and worth the splurge once.

-- Specialty coffee: $4–6 per drink at the onboard cafe (unless you have a drink package)
+- Specialty coffee: $4–6 per drink (unless you have a drink package)

 Luxury cruise lines take a fundamentally different approach to pricing.
 The fare is higher, but nearly everything is included.